okekejus/API-Logs/README.md

 # API Logs
-A repository for code used to interact with APIs from various data sources.
-These are mainly code snippets from previous/ongoing work projects.
-Over time I expect to revisit these, and would like to improve my work in the process.
-All scripts are set up to run as background tasks, so the main focus of the scripts will be connection to + retrieval of data, not interactivity.

-APIs used are listed below.
-None of the data collected using these scripts belongs to me, so I will be unable to share any of the datasets associated with the files.
+A repository for API pulls I have done for various work projects.
+Each one is built to reflect a different business need, and those needs will be described in their respective sections below.

 # Meta (Instagram/Facebook)